 In this paper, an extension of Hasegawa (2001, 2004), I examine the possessor raising construction and the interpretation of the subject.
 Though it is usually assumed that transitive sentences invariably involve the small v that assigns both an external role and object Case, I claim that non-agentive transitives whose subject is interpreted as an experiencer and serves as the possessor of the object involves the little v that does not have an external role, but assigns Object Case nevertheless.
 In such transitives, the subject moves from the possessor position of the object, constituting a type of possessor raising construction.
 Various facts seen in non-agentive causative constructions in Japanese, and the experiencer use of have and get in English, support this claim.

 Cited by 2 other publications

-This list is based on CrossRef data as of 17 january 2021.
+This list is based on CrossRef data as of 6 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.